okorach/sonar-tools/README.md

 # projects_import.py

 This script imports all previously exported projects.
-All exported zip files must be transferred on the right location on the target platform for the export to be successful (data/governance/project_dumps/import)
 It takes as input a CSV file produced by `export_all_projects.py`

+:information_source: All exported zip files must be transferred on the right location on the target platform for the export to be successful (In `data/governance/project_dumps/import`)

 ## Examples
 `projects_import.py -u <url> -t <token> -f <export_csv_file>`